gagle/node-properties/README.md

 * Different sections can have keys with the same name.
 * The keys added before the first section are considered global and don't belong to any section.
 * It's not possible to nest sections inside other sections.
-* Duplicate sections replaces the previous section with the same name, they are not merged.
+* A duplicate section replaces the previous section with the same name, they are not merged.

 Sections are disabled by default.